ckan/ckan/doc/datastore.rst

 Legacy mode: use the DataStore with old PostgreSQL versions
 -----------------------------------------------------------

 The DataStore can be used with a PostgreSQL version prior to 9.0 in *legacy mode*.
-Due to the lack of some functionality, the :ref:`datastore_search_sql` and consequently the :ref:`datastore_search_htsql` cannot be used.
+Due to the lack of some functionality, the :meth:`~ckanext.datastore.logic.action.datastore_search_sql` and consequently the :ref:`datastore_search_htsql` cannot be used.
 The set-up for legacy mode is analogous to the normal set-up as described in :ref:`installation` with a few changes and consists of the following steps:

 1. Enable the extension
 #.
 Set-Up the database